rolandjlevy/web-worker-react/README.md

 # Web Workers Demo

-This project demonstrates how to use Web Workers in a React application to handle heavy computations without blocking the main UI thread.
+How to use Web Workers in React to handle heavy computations without blocking the main UI thread.

 ## Why Use Web Workers?